MindNode Triad

 Themes

-To make creating visually appealing mind maps as easy as possible, MindNode Next comes with a bunch of themes for your MindNodes Next files.
+To make creating visually appealing mind maps as easy as possible, MindNode Next comes with a bunch of themes for your MindNodes Next document.

 • Mac